 Canmore provides plenty of activities for those not racing.
 Some of these include hiking, rafting, tours and golf with many restaurants and coffee shops to keep you fueled.
 Canmore’s public transit offers several routes to popular hiking and sightseeing dentations in Banff and Lake Louise.

-Canadian Rockies 24 spark ignited from a long-time dream of Cory Wallace and Leighton Poidevin to host a 24-hour mountain bike race event.
+The Rockies 24 spark ignited from a long-time dream of Cory Wallace and Leighton Poidevin to host a 24-hour mountain bike race event.
 After many years of battling each other out on the trails, Cory and Leighton teamed up to turn their passion for 24-hour racing and dreams of organizing their own 24-hour event into reality.
-On August 27-28, 2022, the inaugural Canadian Rockies 24 will take place at the Canmore Nordic Centre.
+On August 27-28, 2022, the inaugural Canadian Rockies 24 took place at the Canmore Nordic Centre.
+After another succesfull event in 2023, Cory is now carrying the event into year number three this July 27-28.
+His goal is to provide a World class weekend out riding bikes for riders of all abilities in one of the best venues in the World.

-Cory is from Jasper, Alberta and is professional mountain bike racer on the Kona Factory Team.
-Cory competes in the national and international race circuit and is a three-time World 24 Hour Mountain Bike Solo Champion.
+Head Organizer, Cory is from Jasper, Alberta and is professional mountain bike racer on the Kona Factory Team.
+Cory competes in the national and international race circuit and is a Four-time World 24 Hour Mountain Bike Solo Champion.

 Leighton (left) & Cory (right)